ShapeMatcher: Self-Supervised Joint Shape Canonicalization, Segmentation, Retrieval and Deformation: Related Works

 \textbf{CAD Model Retrieval and Deformation.} Retrieval and Deformation ($\mathbf{R\&D}$) methods lead another way to recover fine-grained geometric structures.
 Previous works directly retrieve the most similar CAD models by comparing the similarity of expression vectors in either descriptor space \cite{ROto17,AMai08} or the latent space of neural networks \cite{JEto15,JEic19,ROCA,ETic19}.
 Considering the subsequent deformation error, recent efforts introduce deformation-aware embeddings \cite{DAec20} or proposed new optimization objectives \cite{CDec20} to better capture the fine structure of deformed target objects.
 Nevertheless, these methods yield deteriorated performance when facing partial and pose-agnostic target shapes in real world. \cite{URED} achieves an one-to-many retrieval module for addressing the issue caused by partial observations, however, it receives canonicalized target shapes as input, which limit its applicability facing pose-agnostic target shapes in real world.
 As the retrieved models often exhibit some deviation from the target shape, the deformation module is used to minimize this discrepancy.
 Traditional approaches \cite{ARso07,NRcg08,PGic18} aim to fit the target shape by directly optimizing the deformed shape.
 Neural network based techniques attempt to learn a set of deformation priors from a database of models.
 They represent deformations as volume warping \cite{DFwc18,LFac19}, cage deformations \cite{NCcv20}, vertex offsets \cite{3Dcv19}, or flows \cite{SFni20, zaccaria2023self}.
 These methods typically constrain two shapes are aligned in the same coordinate system, making them challenging to apply in real-world scenarios.

-\textbf{SO(3)-Equivariant Methods.} Due to the lack of robustness to rotation in traditional network architectures for point cloud processing, an increasing body of work \cite{TFar18,CGar18,LSec18,3Sni18,CMni19} has initiated research on SO(3) equivariance.
+\textbf{SO(3)-Equivariant Methods.} An increasing body of work \cite{TFar18,CGar18,LSec18,3Sni18,CMni19} has initiated research on SO(3) equivariance.
 These efforts are mostly based on steerable convolutional kernels \cite{AWar20}.
 On the other hand, another set of works achieves equivariance through pose estimation. \cite{PNcv17} estimates the object's pose to factor out SO(3) transformations, achieving approximate equivariance.
 While \cite{CCar21} learns pose estimation in a fully unsupervised manner, the equivariant backbone they employ \cite{ACcv20} achieves equivariance primarily through data augmentation, leading to limited generalization.
 In this paper, we employ Vector Neural Multi-Layer Perceptron \cite{VNic21} as the backbone to get neural invariant features for object canonicalization.
 It achieves SO(3) equivariance by lifting traditional scalar neurons to vector neurons.